-Mary Frances O’Connor manages media and communications for the BGA and Mr. Shaw.
+Mary Frances O’Connor manages development and external relations for the BGA.
+She's been an integral part of rebuilding the BGA since 2010.
 She's an award-winning news and documentary producer.
 Her production background includes six years with Bill Kurtis Productions where she worked as a supervising producer and producer on the Primetime Emmy-nominated documentary series Cold Case Files.
-She's a graduate of DePaul University in Chicago and the Coro Fellows Program in Public Affairs in St. Louis, Missouri.
+She has a Certificate in Nonprofit Management from Northwestern University's Kellogg School of Management, a BA from DePaul University.
+She's also a graduate of the Coro Fellows Program in Public Affairs in St. Louis, Missouri.

 Return to Top

 The Richard H. Driehaus Charitable Lead Trust Investigative Unit